asdf-format/asdf-adass2024/README.md

 ## 7. Starting Jupyter Notebook

-Making sure your terminal is in the `roman-data-workshop` directory (you can use `pwd` to check), you can then start the Jupyter server on your local computer, with which you can view the Jupyter notebooks:
+Making sure your terminal is in the `addf-adass2024` directory (you can use `pwd` to check), you can then start the Jupyter server on your local computer, with which you can view the Jupyter notebooks:

 ```shell